Creative Convergence: Enhancing impact in regional theatre for young people

 - Nat Cutter, School of Culture and Communication, Research Assistant/Project Manager

-In the first two years of the project, our fieldwork activities have included workshops in schools, observation of theatre education programs and theatre performances aimed at young people, and interviews with teachers, young people and theatre makers, as well as the development of quantitative survey and mapping tools to provide context for our qualitative findings.
-By the project’s completion in November 2020, we hope to have contributed to a refined understanding of impact as distributed and longitudinal, new techniques for evaluating and articulating impact, and new transmedia strategies for enhancing impact.
+In the first two years of the project, fieldwork activities have included workshops in schools, observation of theatre education programs and theatre performances aimed at young people, and interviews with teachers, young people and theatre makers, as well as the development of digital tools to provide context for our qualitative findings.

-The Digital Studio has provided support for building our data storage plans and for mapping preliminary and documenting qualitative and quantitative data in ways that are suitable for wider dissemination.
+The Digital Studio has provided support for building data storage plans and for mapping and documenting qualitative and quantitative data in ways that are suitable for wider dissemination.

 Arena Theatre Company; ARTHUR: A Theatre Company; Bell Shakespeare Company; Creative Victoria; Geelong Performing Arts Centre; HotHouse Theatre; Melbourne Theatre Company; Regional Arts Victoria; Theatre Network Australia.

 Circuit mapping tool